manticoresoftware/manticoresearch/src/auth/spec.md

 ### Overview

 This document provides the specifications for implementing authentication and authorization functionality in Manticore Search.
 The system includes support for managing users and their credentials, as well as finely-grained permissions defined at the level of individual actions and targets.
-It ensures compatibility with MySQL and HTTP clients while offering basic authentication in the binary protocol.
+It ensures compatibility with end-user clients via the MySQL and HTTP protocols, while providing a robust, encrypted binary protocol for secure inter-daemon communication.

 ### Requirements